A Discrete Proof of The General Jordan-Schoenflies Theorem: Local Flatness of Manifolds in Discrete Space

 This is because topologies in discrete space are finite topologies.
 There is no clear distinction between the open set and the closed set.
 When a point (vertex) is contained within two or more collars of a curve, it may create a more difficult case.
-In continuous space, this case would not occur since we could use open sets that would not contain such a midpoint $C$ (or a midline).
-However, this is not constructive since we would not be able to store all the points of an open set in finite space.
+This case would not occur in continuous space since we could use open sets that would not contain such a midpoint $C$ (or a midline).
+However, we would not be able to store all the points of an open set in finite space (this is not constructive).
 The open set is a type of imaginary interpretation for continuous space from the discrete space point of view.